Cricket Australia chief Sutherland quits

 - 'Nonsense only three players knew'

-Smith, former vice-captain David Warner and batsman Cameron Bancroft are serving suspensions after admitting to the scandal, a ploy to give the team's bowlers an advantage.
+Mr Sutherland, a former accountant and first-class player, joined Cricket Australia in 1998.

-Coach Darren Lehmann stood down after the incident, despite being cleared of wrongdoing.
+Cricket Australia chairman David Peever said Mr Sutherland had been "instrumental in driving change around the game".

-Mr Sutherland, a former accountant and first-class player, first joined Cricket Australia in 1998.
+"When he leaves the game, he can most certainly say it's much stronger for him having been here," Mr Peever said on Wednesday.